Table of contents

 The signs below show the 5 Glens Atlantic loop route.

-The 5 Glens is a idea developed by local businesses to help promote local tourism.
+This loop is a idea developed by local businesses to help promote local tourism.
 Its aim is to grow economical prospect for the local counties in the North West Region, Leitrim, Sligo, Donegal, Cavan, Fermanagh, Roscommon.

 Tips For this trip